FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ## WebAuthn Overview

-Let's start off with an overview of the use cases, "ceremonies", and types of authenticators that all play a role in a WebAuthn implementation.
+Let's start off with an overview of the use cases, "ceremonies", and types of authenticators (a way to authenticate a user, but you'll learn more about this term shortly) that all play a role in a WebAuthn implementation.

 There are three main use cases that WebAuthn works well for.

 1. Re-authentication, where the user has an account created in another way, but wants an easier way to login.
-1. First factor authentication, where the user has no account, but uses WebAuthn to login instead of a more typical first factor like a username/password combination.
+1. First factor authentication, where the user has no account or is on a new device, but uses WebAuthn to login instead of a more typical first factor like a username/password combination.
-1. As another factor available for MFA.
+1. As an additional factor for multi-factor authentication (MFA).

 The main focus of this article is re-authentication, though the other use cases will be covered briefly.